Modern Slavery Statement

 CRUK uses a wide range of suppliers who supply goods for sale, provide services at events and support our operations.

-CRUK has a number of policies which aim to minimise the risk of modern slavery in our supply chain.
+CRUK has a number of policies which underpin our approach to tackling the risk of modern slavery in our supply chain.
 These include:

 - Working with Suppliers and Partners Policy which sets out internal requirements for buying goods and services;

-- Responsible Procurement Policy covering issues of human rights, child and forced labour and modern slavery, which CRUK’s suppliers are required to comply with; and
+- Responsible Procurement Policy covering issues of human rights, child and forced labour and modern slavery; and

-- Whistleblowing Policy which encourages staff to report concerns including any related to modern slavery/trafficking and child or forced labour.
+- Whistleblowing Policy which encourages staff and volunteers to report concerns including any related to modern slavery/trafficking and child or forced labour.

 All suppliers which we class as high risk must: